GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 * The velocity update system needs to run before the force clear system.
 * The force clear system needs to run before the impulse clear system.

-To allow repeating groups such as these, I added a new feature to the ECS tags: the repeat while modifier.
+To allow repeating groups such as these, we added a new feature to the ECS tags: the repeat while modifier.
 This makes the systems tagged by it repeat until a certain condition becomes false.

 .. code-block:: cpp